Maumagnaguagno/maumagnaguagno.github.io/baremetal.md

 </div>

-Another thing about Arduino is that ``pinMode`` actually changes more than DDRx:
+Another detail about Arduino is that ``pinMode`` actually changes more than DDRx:

 ``pinMode``  | DDRx | PORTx
 ---          | ---  | ---